How to Properly Install Winged Anchors for Drywall and Hollow Walls

 Step 5: Tighten the Wings

-Once the anchor is inserted into the hole, use a screwdriver or drill bit attachment to turn the screw on the anchor clockwise.
-As you tighten the screw, the wings will start to expand behind the drywall or hollow wall, providing a secure hold.
-Be careful not to overtighten, as this could cause damage to the wall or anchor.
+Once the anchor is inserted into the hole, use a screwdriver or drill‑bit attachment to turn the screw on the anchor clockwise.
+As you tighten the screw, the wings will expand behind the drywall or hollow wall, providing a secure hold.
+Be careful not to overtighten, as this could damage the wall or anchor.

 Step 6: Test the Anchor

 After tightening the wings, give the anchor a gentle tug to ensure it is securely fastened.
-If the anchor feels loose or moves easily, it may not be properly installed.
-In such cases, remove the anchor and repeat the installation process.
+If the anchor feels loose or moves easily, remove it and repeat the installation process.

 Step 7: Attach the Item to the Wall

-Once the winged anchors are securely installed, you can proceed to hang your desired item.
-Use screws or hooks that are appropriate for the weight and size of the item.
-Insert the screws or hooks into the anchors and tighten them until the item is firmly attached to the wall.
+With the winged anchors securely installed, you can hang your desired item.
+Use screws or hooks appropriate for the weight and size of the item.
+Insert them into the anchors and tighten until the item is firmly attached to the wall.

 Reading more: